Everest Region Trek

 Everest base camp (5,364m)

 Undoubtedly, the Everest base camp trek is Nepal's most beautiful and famous trekking trail.
-It is a dream Himalayan destination for most mountain lovers from around the globe.
-Thousands of trekkers each year visit the Everest base camp trekking trail.
+It is a dream Himalayan destination for most mountain lovers worldwide, and thousands of trekkers visit it each year.

 The Everest base camp trip begins with an adventure flight to Lukla from Kathmandu.
 Right after landing at the Lukla airport, the trekking journey starts towards Phakding.
 After spending the first night in Phakding, the trek ascends ahead of Namche Bazaar, Tengboche, Dingboche, Lobuche, and Gorakshep before the base camp attempt.

-The Everest base camp is twelve days mountain journey from Kathmandu to Kathmandu.
-Eight days trek, including two altitude practice rest days, brings you to the base camp.
+The Everest base camp is a twelve-day mountain journey from Kathmandu to Kathmandu.
+An eight-day trek, including two altitude practice rest days, brings you to the base camp.
 After visiting the base camp, you will trek for three long days to Lukla and then fly back to Kathmandu.
 The Everest base camp trekking trail has more trekkers than other trekking trails in the Everest region.

 Gokyo Ri Trek in Everest Region

-Gokyo lake trek- also known as the Gokyo valley trek, is an alternative trek to the Everest base camp trek.
-Gokyo Ri trek is also about a time frame like the base camp.
-This trek has fewer trekkers compared to the basecamp side.
-But the view and attractions are lots different than the base camp side and even offer better views.
+Gokyo Lake Trek, also known as the Gokyo Valley Trek, is an alternative to the Everest base camp trek.
+The Gokyo Ri trek is also about the same time frame as the base camp.
+This trek has fewer trekkers compared to the base camp side.
+But the views and attractions are much different from the base camp side and even offer better views.

 The Gokyo Lake trek begins as the Everest base camp trek and continues for three days following the same trail.
-The trail to the Gokyo Lake divides from Sanasa taking to the left following Dudhkoshi river valley.
-Musk deers, Himalayan Thar, and Himalayan Monal will encourage you to walk on high mountain lands to the Gokyo valley.
+The trail to the Gokyo Lake divides from Sanasa, taking to the left following the Dudhkoshi river valley.
+Musk deer, Himalayan Thar, and Himalayan Monal will encourage you to walk on high mountain lands to the Gokyo valley.

-Great mountain views from Gokyo Ri, visiting 5th Lake and other tranquil lakes and glaciers could be a lifetime experience Gokyo lake trek.
+Great mountain views from Gokyo Ri, and visiting 5th Lake and other tranquil lakes and glaciers could be a lifetime experience, such as Gokyo Lake Trek.
 The view from Gokyo Ri is even better than Kala Patthar's.
 You can see four high mountains above eight thousand meters, such as Everest, Lhotse, Makalu, and Cho-Oyu, with hundreds of other big snow-capped mountains.
-If you are not considering the Everest base camp but would like to explore Everest Himalayas well, the Gokyo Lake trek could be the best option.
+If you are not considering the Everest base camp but would like to explore the Everest Himalayas, the Gokyo Lake trek could be the best option.

 Cho La Pass Trek in Everest